-Any unwelcome sexual advances or requests for sexual favors or any conduct of a sexual nature when:
+As set forth above, sexual harassment and sexual misconduct are prohibited.
+Sexual harassment includes unwelcome sexual advances, requests for sexual favors, or any other visual, verbal or physical conduct of a sexual nature when:

-- (1) Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, - (2) Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual, or - (3) Such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.
+1) Submission to or rejection of this conduct explicitly or implicitly affects a term or condition of the individual's employment;

+- 2) Submission to or rejection of the conduct is used as the basis for an employment decision affecting the harassed employee or; - 3) The harassment has the purpose or effect of unreasonably interfering with the employee's work performance or creating an intimidating, hostile or offensive work environment because of the persistent, severe or pervasive nature of the conduct.